symfony-si/symfony-docs-sl/components/http_foundation/sessions.rst

 * :method:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\AttributeBagInterface::clear`:
   Clear the bag;

-Flash messages
+Flash Messages
 ~~~~~~~~~~~~~~

 The purpose of the :class:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface`
 is to provide a way of setting and retrieving messages on a per session basis.
-The usual workflow for flash messages would be set in an request, and displayed
+The usual workflow would be to set flash messages in a request and to display them
 after a page redirect.
 For example, a user submits a form which hits an update
 controller, and after processing the controller redirects the page to either the
 updated page or an error page.
 Flash messages set in the previous page request